How is a tire made?

 Stage 1: Quality ingredients to make essential compounds

-Raw materials are used to create the necessary compounds to finish a tire.
+Raw materials are used to produce the compounds needed to finish a tire.
 Here is a list of the primary ingredients required for tire manufacturing:

 • Steel.
 This serves as the starting material for the manufacture of tire bead cores (steel wire).
-The bead holds air pressure and provides the tensile strength to ensure your wheel and tire stay intact under high speeds and through rough terrain.
+The bead holds air pressure and provides tensile strength to keep your wheel and tire intact at high speeds and over rough terrain.

 • Chemicals.
-Synthetic rubber and materials are used to reduce tire tread wear, increase grip (wet, rocks, road, etc,) and extend the life of a tire.
+Synthetic rubber and materials are used to reduce tire tread wear, increase grip (wet, rocks, road, etc.), and extend tire life.

 • Natural rubber.
-Rubber is extracted from special trees (simply called rubber trees) grown in large plantations.
-The milky fluid (latex) that flows out coagulates when acid is added to it.
+Rubber is extracted from special trees (called rubber trees) grown in large plantations.
+The milky fluid (latex) that flows out coagulates when acid is added.
 It is then cleaned with water and pressed into solid bales for easier transportation and storage.
 Bales of natural and synthetic rubber are sectioned, cut into portions, weighed, and mixed with other ingredients according to precise recipes.

 • Textiles.
-Base materials like nylon, polyester, and aramid fibers are commonly used for the manufacture of cords that serve as reinforcement in tires.
+Base materials such as nylon, polyester, and aramid fibers are commonly used to manufacture cords that serve as tire reinforcement.

 Stage 2: Manufacturing of components